 - Select "Student Employment/Work Study" on the purple tab

-Once you have created your profile and uploaded your resume to Career Link, you are one click away from applying for jobs!
+Once you have created your profile and uploaded your resume to Handshake, you are one click away from applying for jobs!

 Once you find positions you are interested click the "Apply" button next to the job description.
 We recommend that you apply for 4 or 5 postings for your best chance at landing a position.